mackenly/link-shortener/README.md

 ### TODO:
  - [ ] Provide hosted demo (limited to 30-second links)
- - [ ] Explore adding, integrating, or building an an analytics solution
+ - [ ] Explore adding, integrating, or building an analytics solution
  - [ ] Explore link landing pages confirming the URL users are visiting
- - [ ] Document [deployment process](https://github.com/mackenly/link-shortener/issues/7) and how to secure the app using [Zero Trust](https://github.com/mackenly/link-shortener/issues/6)
+ - [ ] Document the [deployment process](https://github.com/mackenly/link-shortener/issues/7) and how to secure the app using [Zero Trust](https://github.com/mackenly/link-shortener/issues/6)

 ## License
 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.